 Enter Discount Code ADFree for FREE Ground Shipping on your Withdrawal Program *USA & Canada Only

 Our Neurontin weaning program is a slow taper that allows you to safely step down from Neurontin under the guidance of Our Team, Your Physician and Pharmacist.
 The Pre-Taper is for Symptom Relief.
 You will not wean Neurontin until you feel better.
 This is where our Advanced Nutraceuticals are critical.
 Point of Return provides healthy, Drug-Free Strategies to help ease Neurontin and support well-being*

 Our areas of expertise are Antidepressants, Benzodiazepines, Sleeping Pills and Painkillers on a case-by-case basis.
 Our In-Home programs are individualized based on your situation.
 An assessment is done once you start the Neurontin Withdrawal Program which allows us to individualize your gameplan based on age; length of time on the medications; health challenges; lifestyle, stress levels; additional medications; and interactions.
 Don't Wean Neurontin alone, work with our Prescription Drug Experts.

-Imagine being Free of Neurontin Addiction
+Imagine being Free of Neurontin Dependency

 - Proven Program completed In-Home with Expert Guidance